How to Prove Loss of Consortium in a Car Accident Claim

 Here's a sample scenario: While Adam was driving home from work, he was hit by a truck.
 Bob was driving the truck, and the accident was caused by Bob's carelessness.
 As a result, Adam fractured his spine.
 Adam and Carol are newlyweds, and they were planning to have multiple children.
 Adam and Carol's sexual relationship and their plan to have kids have been affected by the accident.

-Moreover, Adam can no longer help Carol with household chores, which was his job while Carol went to work.
-Most importantly, Adam can no longer provide the same love, affection, companionship, and sexual relationship he had before the accident.
-In this situation, Adam would be able to recover damages for his fractured spine from Bob's insurance company, and Carol can claim damages for the loss of consortium from Bob or his insurance company as well.
+Adam can no longer help Carol with household chores, which was his job while Carol went to work.
+Adam can no longer provide the same love, affection, companionship, and sexual relationship that he did before the accident.
+In this situation, Adam may be able to recover damages for his fractured spine from Bob's insurance company, and Carol could claim damages for the loss of consortium.

 Limitations on Loss of Consortium